-There are many choices when you are picking a dentist in Kenosha, Wisconsin, or wherever you may be.
+What your dentist should do for patients… There are many choices when you are picking a dentist in Kenosha, Wisconsin, or wherever you may be.
 It can be overwhelming!
-Use these three suggestions for things all dentists should offer their patients to help narrow the field.
+Use these three suggestions for things all dentists should do for patients, to help narrow the field.

 Finding the right dentist for you can be a tough job.
 That is why most patients who find a dentist they love will return to that professional’s practice for decades.
 We know of one woman who drives more than 100 miles to take her kids to the same dental practice that she visited when she was a child.
 “There just is no one else like them,” she explained.

 But what if you have not inherited that type of dentist-patient relationship from your childhood?
 Is there any hope for you?
 Of course there is!
 If the field seems too big to navigate, however, here are 3 things every dentist should do for patients, according to U.S. News & World Report.

 #1 Thing Your Dentist Should Do For Patients:

 They communicate with patients in ways that are effective and preferred.

 The right dentist for you will be someone who communicates with you effectively and takes the time to explain what is going on with your teeth in a way that you understand.
 The most obvious example of this is that the dentist needs to speak a language in which you are fluent (or be able to arrange for a translator), but that is just the start.

 - Do you ask a lot of questions?
 Your dentist needs to be able to answer your questions to the degree that makes you comfortable without wasting your time.

 - Are you afraid of going to the dentist?
 Your dentist needs to be able to make you comfortable and communicate important information to you even if you are less talkative.

 #2 Thing Your Dentist Should Do For Patients: